VWBeetle/wplace-template-tools/README.md

 When an overlay is open, a lightning-bolt button appears on the template toolbar.
 Turn it on to render every currently visible preview pixel in a high-visibility color.
 Press it again to make the color pulse.

+Note that you can still freely change the shape of your preview pixels or sort them by color.
+Only the pixels that aren't yet correct will be highlighted.

 Choose the visibility color from the **Preview visibility color** setting at the top of Wplace's Overlays modal.
 The selected preset is saved across reloads.
 Available colors are:

 - Magenta (`#ff00ff`)